panjf2000/gnet/.github/PULL_REQUEST_TEMPLATE.md

 It is not uncommon for pull requests to go through several, iterative reviews.
 Please be patient with us!
 Every reviewer is a volunteer, and each has their own style.
 -->

-## 1. Are you opening this pull request for bug-fixes, optimizations or new feature?
+## 1. Are you opening this pull request for bug-fix, optimization or new feature?